 - UV protection

 Beta vulgaris, a native plant of Europe and the Mediterranean coast and the roots and leaves have been used in traditional treatments for a wide range of ailments.
 It is known to improve skin hydration and help reduce wrinkles.

 Cardiospermum Halicacabum also known as the balloon plant because of its lantern like fruits is a tropical and subtropical climbing plant found in Africa and Asia.
 It iis mainly used in homeopathy as it has an effect similar to cortisone and is therefore anti-inflammatory.
 The main effect of the balloon plant originates from the polysterols which are of great help to treat all type of skin problems

-Ruscus Aculeatus is an evergreen shrub native to Eurasia.
+Ruscus aculeatus is an evergreen shrub native to Eurasia.
 Found in woodlands and hedgerows, and have flat, leaf-like cladophylls which bear a small pale green flower followed by red berries.
-Traditionally it was used to clean bucher’s chopping boards due to its antibacterial properties and its effect of contracting veins thus improving blood flow.
+Traditionally it was used to clean butcher’s chopping boards due to its antibacterial properties and its effect of contracting veins thus improving blood flow.

 - stimulates blood circulation

 Cera alba, a natural wax produced by honey-bees.
 Used by the Egyptians for mummification and in the middle ages, it was seen as valuable enough to be used as currency.
 Beeswax has soothing properties and protects the skin from dryness without preventing it from breathing.
 It also works as an emulsifier.